 The stove can accept a 3-inch aluminum flex tube for outside air under the stove draft.
 Make sure when connecting the fresh air tube to the outside that you cover the end with a screen of some sort, but not a screen that would restrict air in-flow.
 Utilize a screen with wider openings.
-The front air inlet is removable to clean the stove and these 2 models come standard with a built-in ash pan and fresh air inlet / outlet in the back leg of the stove.
+The firepot air inlets are removable to clean the stove, and come standard with a built-in ash pan and fresh air inlet / outlet in the back leg of the stove.